Julian Howsare: New York Jets (second stint)

-Hamilton Tiger-Cats
+Hamilton Tiger-Cats (first stint)

 Howsare signed with the Hamilton Tiger-Cats on February 21, 2018.
 In his first year, he played in 15 regular season games, including seven starts, where he had 26 defensive tackles, three sacks, one forced fumble, and one pass knockdown.
 In 2019, he played in all 18 regular season games and made ten starts where he had 22 defensive tackles, four special teams tackles, and six sacks.
 He played in both post-season games and made his Grey Cup debut, where he had one defensive tackle in the 107th Grey Cup loss to the Winnipeg Blue Bombers.
 He did not play in 2020 due to the cancellation of the 2020 CFL season.

 Howsare signed a contract extension with the Tiger-Cats through the 2022 season on January 4, 2021.
 In a shortened season, he played and started in 13 regular season games where he had 34 defensive tackles and five sacks.
 He played in the 108th Grey Cup and recorded three defensive tackles, but the Tiger-Cats again lost to the Blue Bombers.
 In 2022, he recorded 30 defensive tackles and recorded a career-high seven sacks along with his first two career interceptions.
 Howsare was named a Division All-Star for the first time in his career.
 He became a free agent upon the expiry of his contract on February 14, 2023.

 Calgary Stampeders

 On February 14, 2023, it was announced that Howsare had signed with the Calgary Stampeders.
+In the 2023 season, he played in all 18 regular season games where he recorded 48 defensive tackles, one special teams tackle, six sacks, and two forced fumbles.
+Howsare played in 17 games in 2024 where he had 36 defensive tackles and five sacks.
+He became a free agent upon the expiry of his contract on February 11, 2025.

+Hamilton Tiger-Cats (second stint)

+On February 24, 2025, the Hamilton Tiger-Cats announced that Howsare had signed with the club.
+In his 100th game, he scored his first career touchdown on June 27, 2025, on a fumble recovery in the endzone, against the Montreal Alouettes.